spirosoik/RapidAndroidFramework/README.md

 * Decides the environment for the current build
 * Decides the app's base API URL for the current build
 * Decides the app's API logging level for the current build
+* Decides the app's logging level for the current build
+* Decides if the app according to the environment can track data or not

 ### SQLite Database
 * ```DBModel``` class to extend for each Object/Model you want to have access in database.